Safety Data Sheets (SDSs) and MSDS – Material Safety Data Sheets – What ingredients are in a product?

-Do you wonder what is in that detergent or cleaning product?
+Do you worry about what is in that detergent or cleaning product?
 How green is it really?
 What do I do if it gets on my skin?
+Is it dangerous?

-We have often cited Material Safety Data Sheets or MSDS in our analysis of cleaning and construction products.
+We have often cited Safety Data Sheets (SDSs) formerly known as Material Safety Data Sheets or MSDS in our analysis of cleaning and construction products.
 What are they?

 They are occupational safety and health documents used to describe a products ingredients, what they are, are they hazardous, how to store them, reactivity, storage, disposal, toxicity, health affects, what should be done if there is an accident, regulatory issues, etc. Vendors have to undertake manufacturing, distribution, use and disposal of hazardous materials and chemicals to complete these documents.
 There are even MSDS docs for things like Mustard gas, VX Nerve gas!